How to Salt a Gold Claim: Part 2 – Karpa Springs and Busang

 [3] It must be pointed out that the three prospectors have always protested their innocence, and, on appeal in 2003, had their convictions quashed on technicalities by the Western Australian Court of Criminal Appeal.
 However, it is my opinion that the circumstantial evidence for their guilt is overwhelming.
 The only remining question to my mind is: how on earth did they hope to get away with it?
 The fraudsters at Busang, by comparison, did get away with it.
 Apart, that is, from the unfortunate De Gusman, although the mysterious circumstances of his demise leaves conspiracy theorists with the intriguing possibility that he too is living somewhere under an assumed name enjoying the fruits of his crime.

 (4) This was the Bill Dennis Award for Canadian Discovery or Prospecting Success.
-Interestingly, although the award to Felderhof in 1997 was widely reported at the time, the current listing of all recipients in the PDAC website , while complete from its inception in 1977 to present, shows no recipients for the years 1996 and 1997.
-Felderhof and Bre-X have been airbrushed out.
+Interestingly, although the 1997 award to John Felderhof and David Walsh, (the President of Bre-X) was widely reported at the time, the current listing of all recipients in the PDAC website, while complete from its inception in 1977 to present, shows no recipients for the years 1996 and 1997.
+Felderhof and Bre-X have been airbrushed from the record.